t3knoid/homelab/nebula_sync.md

 * Gravity blocklists
 * Whitelists and blacklists
+* Regex filtering rules
 * Local DNS entries
+* Group and client assignments
 * Pi‑hole configuration files

 **What is NOT synced:**

 * DHCP leases
+* OS-level configuration
+* Network interfaces
 * UI-specific settings (themes, passwords if different)
 * Custom scripts or plugins not installed on replicas

+> 📝 DHCP remains authoritative on the existing DHCP server and is not shared between Pi-hole instances.

 ---